Model 1902 Army Officers' Sword: History

-By the early 1870s combat experience convinced many American military officers that swords had, at best, a tertiary role in the modern army.
-Given its lack of usage during the in the American Civil War and Indian Wars, many objected to the weight of carrying the Model 1850 Army Staff & Field Officers' Sword.
-This led to the introduction of the Model 1872 Army Staff & Field Officers' Sword, a significantly lighter design that was essentially a ceremonial weapon, to be used by officers mainly as a sign of rank and a tool to point out items to those under their command.
-However many disliked the idea of carrying a purely ceremonial weapon in combat, and the M1872's delicate design proved ill-suited to the rigors of military use in the field.
-Some officers took to carrying cavalry sabers, or not carrying any sword at all.
-Eventually the M1902 was developed in response to requests for a light, cut and thrust weapon that soldiers “can actually fight with”.
+By the early 1870s combat experience had convinced many American military officers that swords had, at best, a tertiary role in the modern army.
+Given its lack of usage during the American Civil War and Indian Wars, many objected to the weight of carrying the Model 1850 Army Staff & Field Officers' Sword.
+This led to the adoption of the Model 1860 Army Staff & Field Officers' Sword, previously only worn by officers unlikely to see direct combat, as the regulation sword for all categories of unmounted infantry officer in 1872.
+The M1860 was significantly lighter design to be used by officers primarily as a sign of rank.
+However many disliked the idea of carrying a purely ceremonial weapon in combat, and the M1860's delicate design proved ill-suited to the rigors of military use in the field.
+Some officers took to carrying the Model 1872 Cavalry Officers' Saber, or not carrying any sword at all.
+However the M1872, while much preferred over the delicate M1860, lacked the strength to hold up under heavy use.
+Criticism of both the M1860 and M1872 eventually lead to the adoption of the M1902 in July of that year for both cavalry and infantry officers.
+A sturdy and effective weapon, the M1902 took heavily from the previous cavalry officers' saber, and was considered a large improvement over its predecessors.

 The final design of the M1902 was the result of many years of study and experimentation by Henry V. Allien & Company, in collaboration with several army officers after they approached Mr. Allien privately and requested he develop a more effective saber for the US military.
 After many years of research by Mr. Allien, including numerous trips to Europe and making a number of patterns with both straight and curved blades, a final design was completed and laid before General John C. Kelton, who was noted as being a skilled swordsman.
 He recommended making it less curved from center to point, the latter to be in line with the gripe, so as to give greater force in thrusting.
 Years later in June 1902, a board met in Washington DC to develop new regulations for Army uniforms, part of which induced the adoption of a new regulation saber.
 Henry V. Allien & Company submitted five pattern swords for the uniform board's consideration, three with straight blades and two with curved, and the Ordnance Department submitted a similar number.
 The result was that of the ten patterns, one of the Allien swords was adopted, the very one approved by General Kelton.